Little Weber River Cutoff Channel (Weber County)

 This project is being partially funded by the NRCS Emergency Watershed Protection (EWP) program to reduce potential impacts from future flood events directly affecting the Weber River.
 A National Environmental Policy Act (NEPA) Programmatic Environmental Impact Statement (EIS) was prepared by NRCS for the EWP program; however, this project does not fit within the analysis parameters of the Programmatic EIS.
 NRCS, as the lead federal agency, has initiatied an additional NEPA analysis in the form of an Environmental Assessment to analyze impacts to the natural and human environment from this project.
 The Environmental Assessment will comply with the Council on Environmental Quality’s regulations at 40 CFR Parts 1500-1508 which require an evaluation of potential environmental impacts associated with federal projects and actions.

 The Draft Environmental Assessment Public Comment Period Closed on Friday August 16, 2013.
-NRCS is compiling comments received and preparing the Final Environmental Assessment for the project.
+NRCS compiled comments received and have completed the Final Environmental Assessment for the project.
+The NRCS Utah State Conservationist has decided that a Finding of No Significant Impact is approved for the proposed alternative (Little Weber River Cutoff Channel - North Diversion).

 For further project information please contact: